amitmerchant1990/reverie/cfp.md

 Authors are encouraged to devote a section of their paper to concerns of the ethical impact of the work and to a discussion of broader impacts of the work.
 This discussion may extend into a 5th page (short papers) or 9th page (long papers).

+### Withdrawal Policy

+Authors may withdraw their submission at any time.
+However, a submission that is withdrawn more than 48 hours after the submission deadline may not be resubmitted until the second subsequent ARR cycle.
+So, a submission made to a March deadline and withdrawn after March 17th, may not be resubmitted until the May cycle.

 ### Submission Criteria

 ARR provides a [submission checklist](/authorchecklist).
 The checklist is intended as a reminder to help authors improve the quality of their papers.